LambdaSharp/LambdaSharp.Benchmark/Docs/Tiered-Ready2Run-Options.md

 ## Minimal Project

-The purpose of the _Minimal_ is to establish a baseline for all other .NET Lambda functions.
+The purpose of the _Minimal_ project is to establish a baseline for all other .NET Lambda functions.
 Measurements of this Lambda function represent the lower bound of the AWS Lambda runtime for .NET projects.

 ### .NET 6 Runtime with 1024MB memory